wiler2/dotfiles/README.md

 3) Tap `Space` again → Kanata sends **Super+Space**, so Rofi launches

 This reduces awkward thumb stretches for Super/Alt combos.
+> I later found out that if you keep pressing(holding) Q the super key will keep pressed even though you arealdy used the one shot + key, this is very useful if you have multiple keys that work with the SUPER key, without keep repeating the (one shot + key) everytime.

 ### 2) NUM layer (hold Space)
 When you **hold Space**, you get: